clasp-developers/clasp/README.md

 2) Edit local.config and configure it for your system

 3) Type:    _make_        to build mps and boehm versions of Clasp<br>
    or type: _make-boehm_  to make the boehm version of Clasp<br>
    or type: _make-mps_    to make the MPS version of Clasp

 4) Install the directory in $PREFIX/MacOS or $PREFIX/bin (from local.config) in your path<br>
-   then type: clasp_mps_o     to start the Lisp REPL of the MPS version of Clasp or type:   clasp_boehm_o   to start the Lisp REPL of the Boehm version of Clasp
+   then type: clasp_mps_o     to start the Lisp REPL of the MPS version of Clasp<br>
+   or type:   clasp_boehm_o   to start the Lisp REPL of the Boehm version of Clasp

 5) Type: (print "Hello world")  in the REPL and away you go (more documentation to follow)